 Tel: 01386 751 546

 I first came to know God as a teenager through an unexpected, un-looked-for experience of feeling suffused by love and warmth.
 My response was an affirmation that God is – and confusion.
 I continue to seek to realize and deepen that connection.
 At university I studied Chemistry, which I taught for 3 years before I shifting into computer programming.
 On turning 30 I knew something had to change and I went to St Beuno’s in North Wales for a 3-month course in Apostolic Spirituality.
 I found I loved the process of spiritual direction; this led me to the Ignatian Spirituality Course, which I completed in 1992.
 Since then my ministry has developed in spiritual direction, and the training and supervision of spiritual directors.
-I am a senior trainer on the Ignatian Spirituality Course and a supervisor at the London Spirituality Centre.
+I am a senior trainer on the Ignatian Spirituality Course and a supervisor at the London Centre of Spiritual Direction.
 I have also worked part-time as a hospital chaplain.
 I believe we are already in God, though the way each of us experiences this may need uncovering and encouraging.
 I am passionate for a spirituality that integrates the whole of our humanity and creatureliness, and a spiritual practice that trusts the wisdom of the body.

 18 Ekarro House, 49a Guildford Road, London SW8 2DT